An isomorphism theorem for infinite reduced free products: The main theorems

 \end{exa}

 \begin{exa} Let $X$ be a contractible \cms{} and let $Y$ be the Cantor set, both equipped with probability measures with full support.
 Then

 To see this, simply observe that $Y$ must have compact open subsets of arbitrarily small measure.
-Since the measures are nonzero, the range of the induced trace on $K_0 (C (Y))$ is dense in~$\R$.
+Since the measures of these sets are nonzero, the range of the induced trace on $K_0 (C (Y))$ is dense in~$\R$.
 Now follow the proof of \cref{C_5Z19_0CpP}. \end{exa}

 \begin{Cor} Let $X$ and $Y$ be \cms{s}, equipped with probability measures with full support, and such that $X$ is contractible.
-Let $D$ be a simple separable unital nuclear \ca{} with real rank zero, and let $\ta$ be a \tst{} on~$D$.
+Let $D$ be a simple separable infinite dimensional unital exact \ca{} with real rank zero, and let $\ta$ be a \tst{} on~$D$.
 Use $\ta$ and the measure on $Y$ to get a \tst~$\sm$ on $C (Y, D)$ in the obvious way.
 Then

 \end{Cor}